luisdavidgarcia/DDoS-Hybrid-Detection-System/README.md

 2. Model predicitions and features will be saved in logs respective to the model directory in `models/` directory.

-4. The `utils` directory contains scripts for analyzing the logs and generating reports.
+4. The `analysis/` directory contains scripts for analyzing the logs and generating reports.

 5. Start with the one you need and you only need to input the file paths for the logs you want to analyze.